Renting in Berkeley

 Get a signed, written copy of your lease and receipts for all payments

-Ask for a written copy of your lease signed by both you and the landlord.
-California law requires your landlord to give you a copy of your lease.
-Get receipts for any payments that you make, especially if you pay in cash.
+California law requires your landlord to give you a copy of your lease, so you should ask for a copy of the landlord hasn't given you one.
+It's also important to get receipts for any payments that you make, especially if you pay in cash.

 Document any issues with your unit